How to diagnose, prevent and treat Golfers Vasculitis (aka Disney Rash): Five things to know…

 - Playing golf

-Aside from staying hydrated and stopping to elevate your feet whenever you have the opportunity, there aren’t many practical prevention strategies.
+Apart from staying hydrated and stopping to elevate your feet whenever you have the opportunity, there aren’t many practical prevention strategies.

 Experts recommend wearing open shoes that are more breathable.
 Although flip-flops or sandals might reduce the odds of the rash appearing, they predispose travelers to other dangers, especially when walking on uneven streets or in crowded places.